jwvg0425/d3d11binding/examples/README.md

 rotate colorful cube example. it describes how to use index buffer & constant buffer, matrix operations.

-this example needs fx/Cube.fx HLSL File to run.
+this example needs fx/Cube.fx HLSL file to run.

 # Revolve Cube